Badhron/CodewayCase/README.md

         allure serve <Allure-results path>

- should be written in the command prompt.Such as
+ should be written in the command prompt.
+Such as

         C:\Users\User>allure serve C:\Users\User\IdeaProjects\Codeway\allure-results

+For detailed information, you can check https://www.swtestacademy.com/allure-testng/.